CleanifyOrg/ve-better-apps-utils/README.md

-This repository contains utilities for the VeBetterDAO x2Earn applications.
+This repository contains utility scripts that can be used by x2Earn applications of the VeBetterDAO ecosystem.

 ## Utils